 Here, in the Cincinnati area, you can easily uncover evidence of the same.
 Loveland City Schools, the suburban district where I once taught, has held onto an “excellent” rating from the State of Ohio for eleven years straight.
 In 2012 Loveland graduated 96.7% of seniors and 84% of the class planned to go on to college.

-How was that possible?
 What variables besides union membership might apply?
 In Loveland, to cite just one explanation, student attendance in 2012 was 95.4%.
 Wyoming City did even better the year before, with 96.4%.

 No questions asked.

-WHY WOULD ANYONE THINK we have a school crisis if a study shows that the 10,000 kids most at risk of being victims, or acting as perpetrators, missed an average of 71 school days per year?
+WHY WOULD ANYONE THINK we have a school crisis if a study shows that the 10,000 kids most at risk of being victims or acting as perpetrators missed an average of 71 school days per year?
 I wish Mr. Bruni had considered that issue, because I'm not a food critic.
 I'm a retired teacher and know what almost all teachers know.

 When I worked in Loveland, I certainly found most parents were supportive and committed.
-But when you looked at kids who struggled, it wasn’t ever because I had tenure, or because, eventually I had so much seniority I couldn’t have been laid off unless the district suffered a direct hit in a nuclear attack.
+But when you looked at kids who struggled, it wasn’t because I had tenure, or because, eventually I had so much seniority I couldn’t have been laid off unless the district suffered a direct hit in a nuclear attack.

 Back in the 90s, for example, a previous generation of Chicken Littles screamed bloody murder and said we needed to hand out vouchers to parents and let them send their kids off to “superior” private schools.
-We we had to “measure” how students were faring on state standardized tests (those didn’t work, by the way).
+We had to “measure” how students were faring on state standardized tests (those didn’t work, by the way).
 One day I caught an editorial in the Cincinnati Enquirer, blasting teachers because test scores were low.
 The writer was for vouchers, for “school choice,” for parental triggers before triggers were invented.
 He grumbled that there was “ample time” in the school year to teach what ought to be taught.
 He implied (oh, that word again) that lazy teachers were the real issue.
 But I didn’t feel lazy.
 I saw what Elliot was like the year I had him in class, the same year that stupid editorial came out.

 I’m sorry to have to say this, but Mr. Bruni should stick to telling us what’s wrong with how most of us eat.